A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Introduction

 \begin{itemize} \item We propose a serverless FL framework: CMFL, with the ability to monitor the gradient aggregation procedure and prevent both malicious clients and the server from hindering the training of the global model. \item We propose an election strategy and two selection strategies suitable for different scenarios, which can ensure the robustness of the algorithm or accelerate the training process. \item We give the proof and analysis of the convergence of the proposed serverless FL framework for the theoretical guarantee, which considers the influence of election and selection strategies on the performance of the global model. \item We conduct extensive experimental results to show that CMFL has a faster model convergence rate and better model performance than the typical and Byzantine-tolerant FL models. \end{itemize}

 The remainder of this paper is organized as follows.
 Section \ref{relatedWork} surveys related work.
 Section \ref{background} briefly outlines the background and problem formulation of FL.
 Section \ref{CMFL} introduces our proposed framework.
-We show the convergence analysis in Section \ref{convergenceAnalysis}.
+We show the convergence analysis in Section \ref{convergenceAnalysis} and complexity analysis in Section \ref{ComplexityAnalysis}.
 Experimental results and analysis are summarized in Section \ref{experiments}.
 We conclude the paper in Section \ref{conclusion}.
-Finally, Appendix \ref{proof} gives the convergence proof.
+Finally, Supplement gives the convergence proof.